oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/4stack-discovery/stack-discovery.md

    ![Fill the CDB database information](./images/cdb-discovery.png " ")

-   The management agent information, will be fetched automatically from the list.
+   We need to select the management agent from the dropdown list.

    ![Fill the CDB database information](./images/cdb-discovery1.png " ")